Lami99/LLM_Decompiler/README.md

 The experiment involved scanning code in two phases:

--Direct analysis of decompiled outputs.
+- Direct analysis of decompiled outputs.

--Analysis of source code post-enhancement and reconstruction, aimed at addressing typical decompilation flaws.
+- Analysis of source code post-enhancement and reconstruction, aimed at addressing typical decompilation flaws.

 This process was informed by previous methodologies that sought to improve the accuracy of static analyzers by refining decompiled output before analysis.

 <ins> **Preliminary Results** </ins>

--Enhanced decompiled binary analysis using LLMs outperformed traditional methods across all evaluated metrics.
+- Enhanced decompiled binary analysis using LLMs outperformed traditional methods across all evaluated metrics.
--Tools based on LLM detection demonstrated higher efficacy in identifying existing bugs but incurred more false positives compared to conventional static analyzers.
+- Tools based on LLM detection demonstrated higher efficacy in identifying existing bugs but incurred more false positives compared to conventional static analyzers.

 Conclusion: